bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   ```

 ### Fetch order details
 The code below fetches information about the specified order.
-Replace your main function with the following snippet.
+Replace your Main() method with the following snippet.
 You will need to enter the resource group name and job name in the code.

   ```
   static void Main(string[] args)